Category Archives: Disney

 Grade: A-

-One of the first red carpet premiers to emerge amid the deadly Covid-19 pandemic, Cruella (2021) is a wickedly funny delight and celebrates the return of cinema to the theaters.
-What a fabulous choice.
-The makeup, hairstyling, costumes, musical score, and the title character herself make this film loud, proud, and lots of fun.
+One of the first red carpet premieres to emerge amid the deadly Covid-19 pandemic, Cruella (2021) is a wickedly funny delight and celebrates the return of cinema to the theaters.

-It’s not too dark for the entire family to enjoy but far from fluff either.
+It’s not too dark for the entire family to enjoy, but far from fluff, either.
 Suspension of disbelief is mandatory since it’s pure fantasy and not to be dissected for its numerous plot holes and ridiculous antics.
-Dogs, people, and costumes fly around in frantic motion to fulfill their every motivation.

-The live-action force sheds light on the backstory of Cruella de Vil made famous of course as the dastardly villain in the animated Disney feature 101 Dalmations from 1961.
-Her life and intentions are explored ala a story similar to Oliver Twist, 1970s style.
-Orphaned young she must survive the mean streets of London during the punk rock evolution.
+Her life and intentions are explored in a story similar to Oliver Twist, with a 1970s style.
+Orphaned young, she must survive the mean streets of London during the punk rock era.
 She becomes an expert pickpocket and ingenious thief while doubling as the humble fashion upstart Estella.

 Estella befriends a pair of young thieves who adore her appetite for mischief, and together they construct a cozy life for themselves and their furry friends.
-While working as a cleaning lady Estella is discovered by the ruthless and unkind Baroness von Hellman (Emma Thompson), a fashion legend.
-Their complex relationship sets in motion revelations that harken back to Estella’s deceased mother and causes her to embrace her wicked side and become the fashionable and revenge-bent Cruella.
+While working as a cleaning lady, Estella is discovered by the ruthless and unkind Baroness von Hellman (Emma Thompson), a fashion legend.

 Emma Stone basks in the spotlight as Cruella with ravaging fury and a twinkle in her eye.
-An incredible actress having played roles in Birdman (2014), La La Land (2016), and The Favourite (2018), Stone goes full-throttle in her duel role making them as opposite as possible.
-She’s terrific and carries the bombastic film with seeming ease.
+An incredible actress who has played roles in Birdman (2014), La La Land (2016), and The Favourite (2018), Stone goes full-throttle in her dual role, making them as opposite as possible.

 Thompson is just as good as the Baroness, a woman with a heart of stone and most similar to Miranda in The Devil Wears Prada (2006).
 With a snap of her fingers or a glance, she expects to be served and pleased, happy to take credit for other people’s work.
 It’s a toss-up which character I hate more.